Skip to content

 ## UUID fragmentation mitigation

-Since the tables and indexes can be fragmented, it makes sense to rebuild the tables or indexes periodically.
+Since the tables and indexes are more likely to be fragmented, it makes sense to rebuild the tables and indexes periodically.

-Rebuilding tables can be done with pg_repack or VACUUM FULL if you can afford to perform the rebuild offline.
+Rebuilding tables can be done using pg_repack, pg_squeeze, or `VACUUM FULL` if you can afford to perform the operation offline.

-While the newly laid out distribution of data into pages will still not have the correlation of integers, and thus not be smaller, the space occupied formerly by deletes will be reclaimed for reuse.
+While the newly laid out data in pages, they will still not have correlation, and thus not be smaller.
+The space formerly occupied by deletes will be reclaimed for reuse though.

-## UUID and implicit order column Active Record
+## Mitigation in Rails: UUID and implicit order column Active Record

-## Mitigating poor performance by clustering on orderedable field
+## Mitigating poor performance by clustering on orderable field

-Cluster on an indexed orderable column, For example in Active Record with UUID v4 primary keys, index the created_at column, and cluster on that.
-That will reorder pages for better spatial locality for scans.
+Cluster on an indexed orderable column.
+For example in Active Record with UUID v4 primary keys, index the `created_at` column, and cluster on that.

 ```sql